bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/bitcoin-randd-panel.md

 Jeremy: 00:20:00

 Yeah, so one of the things that anybody who's looked at in other ecosystems is usually these ecosystems have a programming language for developing a smart contract in, and then they have a base layer that's actually executing that.
-And Bitcoin is maybe a little bit unique because while there's Bitcoin script, it's not really a, and there's now, you know, mini script and policy, which are a little bit higher level, there's not really a general language for, let's say, like implementing something like the Lightning Network, or implementing something like a wallet vault until Sapio.
+And Bitcoin is maybe a little bit unique because while there's Bitcoin script, and there's now miniscript and policy, which are a little bit higher level, there's not really a general language for, let's say, like implementing something like the Lightning Network, or implementing something like a wallet vault until Sapio.
 And Sapio is kind of trying to be a general purpose tooling for developing any Bitcoin smart contract and having automatic interfaces and integrations into other services.
 And so check template verify is something that you could use within that for writing smart contracts, but it would be optional or it could integrate with other smart contracting primitives as well.
 So that's a little bit of what that is.